 Recipe by Barbie

 "This is a great way to use some of the fresh garden vegetables abundant at this time of year.
-Plenty of zucchini, mushrooms and tomato are wrapped in warm tortillas and drowned in melted cheddar cheese."
+Zucchini, mushrooms, onion, and tomatoes are cooked until tender, wrapped in warm tortillas, topped with cheese and baked until bubbly."

 Hmm.
 None of these ingredients are on sale today.